Camila-Ribeiro/My-Cookbook_Milestone-Project/README.md

 - [JShint](https://jshint.com/)

 ### Manual Testing
-I have conducted a detailed [manual testing](testing/manual/testing.md) to show that I have testing done.
+I have conducted a detailed [manual testing](static/testing/manual/testing.md) to show that I have extensively tested this web application.

 #### Testing Flask